higor96/ngrc-master-project/README.md

 # Next Generation Reservoir Computing (NG‑RC) for Nonlinear Dynamic Systems Analysis

 This project was developed as part of my Master's thesis at COPPE/UFRJ under the supervision of Thiago Gamboa Ritto.
-The thesis, titled "Next Generation Reservoir Computing (NG-RC) for the analysis of nonlinear dynamic systems" explores the application of NG‑RC to model and predict the behavior of complex nonlinear dynamic systems.
+The thesis, entitled "Next Generation Reservoir Computing (NG-RC) for the analysis of nonlinear dynamic systems" explores the application of NG‑RC to model and predict the behavior of complex nonlinear dynamic systems.

 ## Project Overview